Carbon Monoxide Exposure From Lift Trucks

 • Diesel-powered lift trucks.
 Diesel-powered lift trucks generate significantly less CO than equivalently sized propane or gasoline trucks.
 However, one problem associated with diesel fuel is the diesel particulate matter and various other harmful constituents (such as polynuclear aromatic hydrocarbons) that are associated with diesel exhaust.
 Some of the constituents of diesel exhaust are suspected of causing cancer.

 • Retrofit options.
-Installing catalytic converters on lift trucks may reduce CO levels 70 to 90% from original concentrations.
+Installing catalytic converters on lift trucks may reduce CO levels 70 to 90% from the original concentrations.
 Installing fuel emission controllers that monitor the engine and exhaust systems to deliver a more precise fuel mixture to the engine may further reduce CO emissions and provide improved fuel economy.
 Installing catalytic mufflers is another retrofit option that refines the exhaust gas prior to exiting.

 • Consider using propane additives.
 Propane additives reduce heavy-end buildup in the carburetor, improve engine combustion, and improve fuel economy.
 Propane additives may reduce CO emissions by 50 to 60%.